mubin1111/Movie-Hub/README.md

-# movie-search-app Name Movie Hunter
+# movie-search-app Name Movie Hub

 a simple, responsive and functional movie searching app made using ReactJS.

-hosted link: movie-hunt-am.netlify.app
+hosted link:

 I have made this movie search app to practice my React skills.
 Mainly I make web pages by only keeping in mind of large screen users(PC, TV, laptops) and forgetting about small screen users(Mobile, Tablets).